 robots.txt

-Some common types of pages that are often disallowed include:
+Some common types of pages that are often not allowed by Search Engines include:

-- Search result pages: These are dynamic pages created when users search for something on a site.
-Indexing them can lead to a lot of redundant pages in search results.
+- Search result pages: These pages are created when users are using the search function on your own webpage.
+This can lead to redundant search results on Google.

-- Sensitive content: Pages that contain confidential or sensitive information.
+- Sensitive content: Any webpages that contain confidential information are kept by the public.

 Conclusion